dckms/system-architecture/emacsway/soft-skills/icebreaker-principle.rst

     In software design, separating what operations do from how they do it is known as abstraction.

     -- "Algorithms Unlocked" 3d edition by Thomas H. Cormen

+Ну и как же здесь не вспомнить Steve McConnell:

+    Managing complexity is the most important technical topic in software development.
+In my view, it's so important that Software's Primary Technical Imperative has to be managing complexity.

+    -- "Code Complete" by Steve McConnell

+..

+    "Dijkstra pointed out that no one's skull is really big enough to contain a modern computer program (Dijkstra 1972), which means that we as software developers shouldn't try to cram whole programs into our skulls at once; we should try to organize our programs in such a way that we can safely focus on one part of it at a time.
+The goal is to minimize the amount of a program you have to think about at any one time.
+You might think of this as mental juggling—the more mental balls the program requires you to keep in the air at once, the more likely you'll drop one of the balls, leading to a design or coding error.

+    At the software-architecture level, the complexity of a problem is reduced by dividing the system into subsystems.
+Humans have an easier time comprehending several simple pieces of information than one complicated piece.
+The goal of all software-design techniques is to break a complicated problem into simple pieces.
+The more independent the subsystems are, the more you make it safe to focus on one bit of complexity at a time.
+Carefully defined objects separate concerns so that you can focus on one thing at a time.
+Packages provide the same benefit at a higher level of aggregation.

+    Keeping routines short helps reduce your mental workload.
+Writing programs in terms of the problem domain, rather than in terms of low-level implementation details, and working at the highest level of abstraction reduce the load on your brain.

+    The bottom line is that programmers who compensate for inherent human limitations write code that's easier for themselves and others to understand and that has fewer errors."

+    -- "Code Complete" by Steve McConnell

+..

+    Software's Primary Technical Imperative is managing complexity.
+This is greatly aided by a design focus on simplicity.
+    Simplicity is achieved in two general ways: minimizing the amount of essential complexity that anyone's brain has to deal with at any one time, and keeping accidental complexity from proliferating needlessly.

+    -- "Code Complete" by Steve McConnell

+..

+    The number
+    "7±2" has been found to be a number of discrete items a person can remember while performing other tasks (Miller 1956).
+If a class contains more than about seven data members, consider whether the class should be decomposed into multiple smaller classes (Riel 1996).

+    -- "Code Complete" by Steve McConnell

 В борьбе